eshtaranyal/Pothole-Detection/ReadMe.md

-# This is a PyTorch implementation of modified RetinaNet for Pothole Detection
+# A PyTorch implementation of modified RetinaNet for Pothole Detection

-## During the implementation I referred the Pytorch implemntation of RetinNet by yhenon/pytorch-retinanet
+### During the implementation I referred the Pytorch implemntation of RetinNet by yhenon/pytorch-retinanet

 To start training run the following command